Attorney Detail Banner

 • Representing Caltech in a patent infringement action against Broadcom and Apple in the Central District of California.
 Led team that secured a $1.1 billion jury verdict against Apple and Broadcom, which is one of the largest patent verdicts on record.
 The case involves four patents relating to a seminal class of error correction codes invented by Caltech called Irregular Repeat and Accumulate (“IRA”) codes.
 IRA codes are fundamental to the 802.11n and 802.11ac standards and used Wi-Fi chips made by Broadcom and incorporated into Apple's products.

-• Representing Samsung in a series of patent disputes with Apple involving smartphone and tablet computer technologies.
-Successfully defended Samsung against Apple's attempts to secure preliminary and permanent injunctions based on its utility patents in the Northern District of California, which was affirmed by the Court of Appeals for the Federal Circuit.
+• Represented Samsung in a series of patent disputes with Apple involving smartphone and tablet computer technologies.
+Successfully defended Samsung against Apple’s attempts to secure preliminary and permanent injunctions based on its utility patents in the Northern District of California, which was affirmed by the Court of Appeals for the Federal Circuit.
 Led team that secured a jury verdict of infringement by Apple of one of Samsung's patents relating to photo and video organization in digital cameras.

 • Represented BlackBerry in a patent and trade dress infringement action against Typo Products (co-founded by Ryan Seacrest) in the Northern District of California.
 Secured a preliminary injunction for Blackberry to halt the sale of Typo's infringing add-on physical Bluetooth keyboard, which copied the iconic Blackberry keyboard.
 After Typo failed to fully comply with the preliminary injunction, he led the team that obtained an order finding Typo in contempt of the preliminary injunction and secured award of over $860,000 in sanctions in addition to attorneys’ fees and costs relating to Typo's contempt.
 The case ultimately settled on terms favorable to Blackberry.